Fed likely to raise rates 2-3 times next year - BlackRock chief strategist

-TOKYO The U.S. Federal Reserve is likely to raise interest rates two or three times during 2016, BlackRock's (BLK.N) top investment strategist said on Thursday.
+TOKYO, Dec 17 The U.S. Federal Reserve is likely to raise interest rates two or three times during 2016, BlackRock's top investment strategist said on Thursday.

 Russ Koesterich, BlackRock's global chief investment strategist, told reporters during a Tokyo visit that the dollar is likely to strengthen against the euro and the yen, helping to support share prices in Europe and Japan.